SchulzLab/EpigenomeAnalysisTutorial-2020/docs/Practical1.rst

 @li, we need to do a previous step.
 Maybe the list of tfs can be dumped by the R script?

-You can then open these files in IGV.
+You can then open these files in IGV and inspect motif hits close to relevant genes (POUF5F1, GATA6 or GATA4).
+Are you able to find any motif close to a gene?
+You can also zoom out of your IGV browser and check for potential enhancer regions.